entangledviews/entangledviews.github.io/_tabs/about.md

 These projects included participating in [Asgard](../posts/Asgard-campaigns) projects, launching experiments on stratospheric balloons from the RMI in Brussels to [Astro Pi](https://astro-pi.org/), an ESA program that allows students to run experiments on Raspberry Pi's aboard the International Space Station.
 These experiences ultimately led to my contribution to the downlinking software for the [Peregrinus experiment](../posts/Peregrinus-ariane6), which was launched aboard the Ariane 6 maiden flight.

-In university I continued these interests in the Oscar-QUBE group in my first year working on modelling quantum effects for NV diamond magnetometry in space and designing test equipment.
+In university I continued these interests in the Oscar-QUBE group in my first year working on modelling quantum effects for NV diamond magnetometry in space applications and designing test equipment.
 In my second year organising a [stratospheric balloon program](../posts/Pi-in-the-sky/) during a course on "Experimental Techniques", launching a self-developed UV spectrometer and taking on additional experiments from highschool students.

 ## Skills